top of page

 • Students will also learn skills, transitions, and poses below and inside of the hoop

-• To move to intermediate/exploratory lyra, it is recommended that students be able to invert from the ground to mount the lyra and can get to a top bar knee hang
+• To move to lyra 2, it is recommended that students be able to invert from the ground to mount the lyra and can get to a top bar knee hang

 • Not appropriate for a first time aerialist